zhou-9527/Awesome-Generalized-Category-Discovery/README.md

 | Paper | Venue | Links | Setting |
 |-------|-------|-------|---------|
 | Generalized Category Discovery | **CVPR 2022** | [Paper](https://arxiv.org/abs/2201.02609) · [Code](https://github.com/sgvaze/generalized-category-discovery) | GCD |

+---

+## Contributing

+Everyone is welcome to help improve this project 🎉

+If you have ideas or changes:
+1. Fork this repository.
+2. Make and commit your changes in your fork.
+3. Open a Pull Request and I’ll merge it as soon as possible.